SharanHundekar/Interview-Questions/README.md

     Global : The Global keyword represents the global namespace object.
 It acts as a container for all other global objects.
     Process : The process is a global object, an instance of EventEmitter, can be accessed from anywhere.It primarily gives back the information about the application or the               environment.
     Buffer : The Buffer is a class in Node.js to handle binary data.
 22. What is chaining process in Node.js : It is an approach to connect the output of one stream to the input of another stream, thus creating a chain of multiple stream                    operations.
+23. Node.js security best practices
+    1. Validate user input to limit SQL injections and XSS attacks
+    2. Implement strong authentication and authorizations
+    3. Avoid errors that reveal too much
+    4. Run automatic vulnerability scanning : npm audit
+    5. Avoid data leaks : send only required data from backend to front end
+    6. Implement HTTP response headers : app.use(helmet()) - adds 11 different HTTP headers to secure node app.

+24. Performance Optimization tips for Node.js Applications

+    **code wise**
+    1. Asynchronous Coding
+    2. Query Optimization
+    3. Caching
+    4. Run Parallel : acync.parallel[{},{},{}]
+    5. Avoid Memory Leaks
+    6. Eliminate unused components of .js libraries
+    7. Removing unused lines of codes
+    8. Avoiding global variables
+    9. Having a well-defined execution context

+    **resource wise / scale wise**
+    1. ELB
+    2. Spawing process to make utilize of complete cpu resources
+    3. Microservice